Rosen's no-go theorem for regular categories: There ain't no easy way out: so what?

 \section{There ain't no easy way out: so what?}

-\begin{remark} The key result \autoref{nogo} is phrased in such a way that it is evident how no regular category can yield an equivalence between analytica and synthetica; the problem is the category of categories we choose to restrict our attention to: in this case, $\Pos$.
-Certainly, regularity is a reasonable tameness property for a category of analytica; but is it necessary for the description of a living system? \end{remark} The situation requires an analytic (\dots pun not intended) approach: it's easy to isolate some of the various moving parts in the purported (non)equivalence between analytica and synthetica: consider the following drawing.
+\begin{remark} The critical result \autoref{nogo} is phrased so that it is evident how no regular category can yield an equivalence between analytica and synthetica; the problem is the category of categories we choose to restrict our attention to: in this case, $\Pos$.
+Certainly, regularity is a reasonable tameness property for a category of analytica; but is it necessary to describe a living system? \end{remark} The situation requires an analytic (\dots pun not intended) approach: it's easy to isolate some of the various moving parts in the purported (non)equivalence between analytica and synthetica: consider the following drawing.

 Such a representation of the situation makes it evident which parts of the equivalence we can tweak: for example, as already mentioned, our proof relies on a modified notion of $\An$, where objects are sets and \emph{functions} over $A$; what if \ding{192} we consider the bicategory $\cate{Rel}$ of relations, and the full subcategory of $A/\cate{Rel}$ given by the functional relations, as in diagram \eqref{analy_are_fun}?
-What if \ding{193} we replace $\Set$ with the category $\Cat$ of categories, and $A$ a (discrete or nondiscrete) category? $\Cat$ is not regular (cf. \autoref{alcune_no}), nor it is the coslice $A/\Cat$.
+What if \ding{193} we replace $\Set$ with the category $\Cat$ of categories, and $A$ a (discrete or non-discrete) category? $\Cat$ is not regular (cf. \autoref{alcune_no}), nor it is the coslice $A/\Cat$.
 So, at least the obstruction to equivalence found in \autoref{nogo} vanishes.
-Alternatively \ding{194} what if, instead of the comma construction we consider a weaker universal object?
-Or finally \ding{195} what information can we get about the categories of analytica and synthetica from the knowledge of the fibers $\Cat(P,A/\clC)$?
+Alternatively, \ding{194} what if we consider a weaker universal object instead of the comma construction?
+Or finally \ding{195} what information can we get about the categories of analytica and synthetica from the knowledge of the fibres $\Cat(PA/\clC)$?

-Let's analyse each of these possibilities separately. \begin{perspective}[Relational analytica] Sticking to Rosen's original idea, the category $\rAn$ of relational $A$-based analytica is defined as follows: it's the full subcategory of the (strong) coslice $A/\cate{Rel}$ on functional relations, and morphisms are relations $h : X\pto Y$ `compatible' with $A$:
+Let's examine each of these possibilities separately. \begin{perspective}[Relational analytica] Sticking to Rosen's original idea, the category $\rAn$ of relational $A$-based analytica is defined as follows: it's the full subcategory of the (strong) coslice $A/\cate{Rel}$ on functional relations, and morphisms are relations $h : X\pto Y$ `compatible' with $A$: